Watermelon Rind Pickles

 Instructions

 • Trim off green rind and pink portion of watermelon rind.
-Cut into 1-inch cubes or any size desired.
+Cut into 1- inch cubes or any size desired.

-• Soak in salt water (1/4 cup salt to 1 quart water).
-Drain.
-Rinse and cover with cold water.
-Cook until tender but not soft.
-Drain and pat off excess water with paper towel.
+• Rinse and cover with cold water.
+Cook until fork-tender but not soft.
+Drain and pat off excess water with towels.

-• Combine sugar, vinegar, oil of cloves and oil of cinnamon.
-Heat to boiling.
+• Heat to boiling.
 Pour over rinds and let stand overnight.

-• The oil of cloves and oil of cinnamon keep the rinds clear and translucent.
-Green or red food coloring may be added and will make pretty pickles for the holidays.
+• Next morning heat rinds in syrup.
+Optional: Green or red food coloring may be added and will make pretty pickles for the holidays.

 1955 Recipe – Jean Hansen